WeeHong/weehong/README.md

 Always enforce me to write and learn how to write an elegant and maintainable code from others.
 Obsessed about software design patterns and principles.
 <hr/>

-- 📚 Currently learning Golang and exploring backend development
+- 📚 Currently learning Spring Boot and exploring backend development
+- 🎮 Exploring to Unity and Graphic Design at the same time
+- 💼 Working as a frontend developer which focusing on React
 - 🤪 Obsessed with software design patterns and principles
-- 💼 Working as a frontend developer which focusing on React
-- ❤️ Encourage to share and contribute the knowledge to the public
+- ❤️ Passionate to share my knowledge with others
 - 🤓 Enjoy reading programming, technology, and self-help books and articles
 - 🏗️ Building something and solving algorithms question during free time
 - 🔎 Explore and try new technology